akazachk/vpc/README.md

 ## Dependencies

-The code is tested with `Cbc 2.9`, which can be obtained via the script `install_coin.sh` in the `scripts` directory.
-The script can be adapted to download `Cbc 2.10`.
-My experience is that this latest version (actually, in some revision after 2352, which is the last one I tested), has unstable performance.
+The code relies on [Cbc](https://github.com/coin-or/Cbc).
+It was extensively tested with version 2.9 (up to revision 2376 in the subversion history), while performance in the trunk and 2.10 versions has been more unstable.
 I have not yet tracked down the precise reason; see the related open GitHub issue.
+In particular, as of 2020/03/27, I need to use custom `CbcModel` files to make the code work with the latest `Cbc` versions.
+I provide these files in the `lib` directory.

-The user needs to define the shell variable `PROJ_DIR`, pointing to the repository location, or define it in `makefile`, `scripts/install_coin.sh`, `test/run_test.sh`, and possibly other locations.
+The user needs to export the shell variable `PROJ_DIR`, pointing to the repository location, or define it in `makefile`, `scripts/install_coin.sh`, `test/run_test.sh`, and possibly other locations.

 ## Compilation